KaliedaRik/sc-screen-recorder/README.md

 # Scrawl-canvas screen recorder
 Record your local screen using your browser.

-**tl;dr:** It Works On My Machine (specifically Chrome running on MacBook Pro M2).
-There needs to be a lot more work done to get the page working on desktop Firefox/Safari browsers.
+**tl;dr:** Tested on latest Chrome, Firefox and Safari browsers on Macbook Pro M2.
+See bottom of this README for a list of known issues.
 Support to get the page working on mobile browsers is out-of-scope for this side project.

 ### Use case(s)
 The main use case for this product is **bug reporting**.
 When a user encounters an issue with a website (or other product) they can navigate to this web page and screen capture the issue in a more meaningful way to help product developers identify and fix the problem.
 Using the page they can: